Peru temporarily suspends Chinese Sinopharm COVID-19 vaccine

 Follow Us

-South American Nation Peru has temporarily suspended the clinical trials of the Chinese COVID-19 Vaccine Sinopharm.
-This after Peru detected a Neurological problems in one of its test volunteer.
+Peru has temporarily suspended clinical trials of a COVID vaccine made by Chinese drug giant Sinopharm after detecting neurological problems in one of its test volunteers.

 Read in App